 - Use a freight broker that has a relationship and experience with shipping LTL CPG freight—like Flock Freight!

 The Flock network includes expert carriers and drivers who have been extensively vetted to reliably transport CPG freight on the most efficient routes.
 Plus, our Flock Platform helps you quote and book quickly, with a fully-completed BOL that includes all of the correct codes to get your shipment out the door without delays or pricey reclass and modification fees.

-And to even further guarantee on-time delivery, use FlockDirect.
+To ensure on-time delivery, use FlockDirect.
 Our proprietary algorithm matches your LTL shipment to the right carrier and route to deliver via full truckload service.
 Shared truckload pools multiple shipments heading in the same direction on to one multi-stop load.
-Rather than being delayed and offloaded at hub-and-spoke terminals, it stays on the truck and travels directly to its destination—ensuring your goods arrive fresh and on time, guaranteed.
+Rather than being delayed and offloaded at hub-and-spoke terminals, it stays on the truck and travels directly to its destination—transporting your goods without damage and on time.